 There are several types of meter which can be used to line up equipment or check for overmodulation; but a "peak programme meter" (PPM) seems to be the most satisfactory instrument for the above functions.
 As its name suggests, it indicates not average levels but peaks.
 Essentially the PPM is a special type of voltmeter which is arranged to read logarithmically over its main working range.
 It has a rapid rise characteristic (the BBC version has a time constant of 2.5 milliseconds; this gives 80% of full deflection in 4 milliseconds: the ear cannot detect distortion of such short duration) and a slow die-away (time constant, 1 second; giving a fall of 8.7 dB/second).
-A reversed-reading instrument is used: it has its mechanical zero at the right-hand end of the scale and is deflected back to the scale zero (its "electrical zero") by a steady current.
 The circuit for this is complex but, transistorized, may now take up little space, so that it can be used even for portable recorders (though expensive ones).
 A "modulometer" is essentially similar to a PPM in operation, though the scale may be different.

 A simpler type of meter than the PPM is the American VU meter, the face of which shows two scales; "percentage modulation" and decibels.
 This meter reads programme volume directly.
 It is fed through a dry rectifier and ballast resistance, and draws from the programme circuit all the power needed to operate it.
-Its ballistic operation means that it peaks to a much higher reading on programme than on steady tone.
+For cheaper models the ballistic operation may allow the needle to peak substantially higher on programme than on steady tone.
+However, the more expensive, studio quality VU meter will overshoot by only a small amount when a pulse signal is applied (in which it compares favourably with a PPM).
 But the time constant of 300 milliseconds will prevent transient sounds from being registered at all.